Twilio and Deepgram STT

 • A starter server in either Python or Node.
 A conversation streamed to your Twilio number will be directed to our script, which will send the audio to Deepgram, and receive and print transcriptions to the screen.
 In a real implementation, you will likely want to provide a callback to which transcriptions can be sent.

-• A Docker image (deepgram/twilio-proxy:beta) that fully integrates with our On-premises installations using the same robust Rust architecture that our other services use.
+• A Docker image (deepgram/twilio-proxy:beta) that fully integrates with our self-hosted products using the same robust Rust architecture that our other services use.
 For access to the Docker image, ask your Account Executive.

 Starter Server